 - Schedule the three days of potty training on your calendar.
 A three day weekend is good.
 If you’re following the book, you’ll be home and inside for ALL THREE DAYS.
 Yes, really.

 - Try to have both adults home so that someone has an eye on your child at all times (you’ll find out why that’s so important later).

 - Stock up the fridge and pre-make meals.
 You don’t want to be distracted cooking dinner because that’s just the time your child will take to poop in the corner (believe me on this one, happened to me!)
 I’m going to put a shout-out to using Dinnerly this week.
 All the ingredients will be delivered to your house & the meals go together fast.

 - Purchase a potty seat that fits on top of the regular toilet seat (like the BABYBJORN Toilet Trainer).

-- A step stool is also necessary so that you’re child can get on and off the toilet by them self.
+- A step stool is also necessary so that your child can get on and off the toilet alone.

 - The author recommends pet “piddle-pads” if your child is sitting on furniture.

 Toddler Potty Training Prep

 You’ve prepped yourself and your home for the three day potty training boot camp.
 Now it’s time to prep your toddler for potty training!
 These are the things you’ll need for your kiddo.